 House of Refuge began when a group of fervent individuals encountered street children who had been abandoned, neglected or maltreated by their own families.
 Prodded by a heartfelt resolve, this auspicious event birthed a halfway house in September 21, 1986, which gave shelter and provided the basic needs for street children.
 The halfway house was named Bahay Kanlungan in 1990.
 In the following year, it became a licensed child-caring institution, which adopted the name House of Refuge Foundation, Inc. Since its inception, House of Refuge has served more than 1000 children and currently cares for 37 children ages ranging from 4 to 17 years old.

 December 2015, Greg Secker and the Foundation visited the House of Refuge Foundation in Manilla, to deliver hampers and gifts to the children living at the refuge.
 Whilst there we learned about their project to build a medical clinic and the Foundation instantly decided to help.
-We are sponsoring the construction of the clinic and are happy to be able to assist House of Refuge with expanding their services.
-The clinic is due to finish in July 2016.
+We are pleased to announce that the “Maud Clinic” was completed in July 2016.
+The House of Refuge named the clinic after Greg’s grandmother, who herself was an orphan, as a thank you for sponsoring the construction.
+The clinic is vital to the Refuge and we are so pleased we were able to help.

-The Foundation’s Founder and CEO, Greg Secker alongside Learn to Trade’s Australian Managing Director James Matthews enjoyed an inspiring week near the Ulusaba Game Reserve (1 hour outside of Johannesburg) as they opened a crache which the Foundation helped to fund with Virgin Unite.
+Our Founder and CEO, Greg Secker, alongside Learn to Trade’s Australian Managing Director, James Matthews enjoyed an inspiring week near the Ulusaba Game Reserve (1 hour outside of Johannesburg) as they opened a crèche which the Foundation helped to fund with Virgin Unite.

 One third of all UK’s children live in poverty.
 Barnardo’s helps children that may have a disability or a learning difficulty, or those who may have been sexually abused or been the victim of domestic violence and believe that the key to lifting a young person out of a childhood of poverty, abuse or social exclusion is an education.
 Barnardos has always been a charity close to Greg’s heart; his own grandmother was orphaned when her parents died of consumption.
 She was taken in by Doctor Barnardo and cared for.